biowpn/bioweapon/_posts/2024-02-17-constexpr-consteval-function.md

 ```

 If `i` is allowed to be a constant expression,
-then the above function would return different types for different values of `i`.
+then `foo` would return different types for different values of `i`.
 Functions can't do that (any function has exactly one return type); only function templates can.

 Therefore, some language changes are needed here for this to work.